Pastor still waiting for answers more than two months after South Wichita church fire

 And that open window came from the church next door, where Nu Heart – Nu Start is temporarily hosting their Friday evening services.

 “We fellowship from time to time.
 So, it’s just one blended family right about now.
 They’ve been great to us.
-But, we still would like our own,” added the pastor.
+But, we still would like our own,” said Gilmore-Williams.

 The church is currently being renovated.
 Everything inside has been moved out and construction began a few weeks ago.